samkcdev/All-React-Projects/README.md

 # All-React-Projects
-Projects build to understand and learn React with Notes
+Projects built to understand and learn React with Notes